dmauser/opnazure/README.md

 Here are few considerations to deploy this solution correctly:

 - When you deploy this template, it will leave only TCP 22 listening to Internet while OPNsense gets installed.
-- To monitor the installation process during template deployment you can just probe the port 22 on OPNsense VM public IP (psping or tcping).
+- To monitor the installation process during the template deployment you can just probe the port 22 on OPNsense VM public IP (psping or tcping).
 - When port is down which means OPNsense is installed and VM will get restarted automatically.
 At this point you will have only TCP 443.

 **Note**: It takes about 10 min to complete the whole process when VM is created and a new VM CustomScript is started to install OPNsense.